opensource-observer/oso/docs/metrics/onchain.md

 ### Users
 Count of unique addresses that have transacted with a contract or a group of contracts.

+Users may either be:
+- Externally owned accounts (EOAs), ie, accounts managed by a private key
+- Smart contract accounts (SCAs), ie, accounts controlled by a multisig or utilized account abstraction (ERC-4337)

 ### Weekly Active Users
 Count of users that have transacted at least once over a 7-day period.